-- Provide ongoing administrative support to the Country/Region, County or Division by coordinating and organising on a specific topic, often by email. - Lead on the day-to-day tasks in managing your area of expertise, working with and supporting the local Commissioner and Advisers on implementing activity. - Demonstrate a working knowledge of and enthusiasm for your specialism. - Support Leaders to provide a safe girl-only space where girls and young women can discover their full potential through all areas of the programme. - Attend level-specific meetings and events as appropriate. - Work with the Trainer Coordinator and Trainers to ensure there are adequate training opportunities within your specific area of expertise, for Leaders and other volunteers. - Administer any applicable training or qualifications in your area of responsibility. - Keep up to date with new resources and programme initiatives, and use them as appropriate. - Complete relevant training for the role and ensure the wider team's skills are up to date. - Manage a local budget, liaising with the level Treasurer and Commissioner as necessary.
+- Provide ongoing administrative support to the country/region by coordinating and organising matters related to training, often by email. - •Lead on the day-to-day tasks in managing your area of expertise, working with and supporting the local commissioner and advisers on implementing activity. - Support the commissioner, where necessary, to support trainers. - Demonstrate good knowledge of and enthusiasm for your specialism. - Support leaders to provide a safe girl-only space where girls and young women can discover their full potential through all areas of the programme. - Attend level-specific meetings and events as appropriate, including two full-day meetings in London per year. - Keep up to date with new resources and programme initiatives, and use them as appropriate. - Ensure trainer roles are recorded appropriately on GO. - Ensure that trainers receive the necessary training and support to carry out their role. - Identify the needs of trainers by reviewing their Personal Development Plans at least annually and arranging training as required, either locally or nationally. - Design and implement quality assurance systems for the country/region, which ensure national objectives are met and consistency and standardisation are achieved. - Ensure all the necessary records are maintained. - Ensure that trainers in the guiding area undertake the renewal process on their qualification every three years, if they wish to continue to train.